Zorbing

 There are two types of orbs: harnessed and non-harnessed.
 Non-harnessed orbs carry up to three riders, while the harnessed orbs are constructed for one to two riders.
 The first zorbing site was established in Rotorua, New Zealand, by ZORB Ltd.

 History

 A Russian article on the Zorb mentions a similar device having debuted in 1973.
 In the early 1980s, the Dangerous Sports Club constructed a giant sphere (reportedly 23 m across) with a gimbal arrangement supporting two deck chairs inside.
 This device was eventually cut up for scrap.
 Human spheres have been depicted in mass media since 1990 when the Gladiators event "Atlaspheres" first aired, albeit with steel balls.

 In 1994, three investors created the firm ZORB Limited in New Zealand to create suitable spheres for humans and to commercialize sphereing.
 Their business model was to develop the activity via a franchise system.
 Zorbing entered the Concise Oxford English Dictionary in 2001 where it was defined as: "a sport in which a participant is secured inside an inner capsule in a large, transparent ball which is then rolled along the ground or down hills."

-It's a common fact that the first person who ever tried Zorbing hit cattle in a field.